Frequently asked questions

 What will happen to the Richard Desmond Children’s Eye Centre?

-To provide the very best eye care for all patients both now and in the future, it is important that the Richard Desmond Children’s Eye Centre forms part of the proposed integrated facility.
-Therefore, the current services would relocate along with the rest of the City Road adult services.
+To provide the very best eye care for all patients it is important the Richard Desmond Children’s Eye Centre forms part of the new centre.
+Therefore, the current services will relocate along with all City Road adult services. .

 Building design